nixrajput/social-media-app-flutter/README.md

 # Rippl - Social Media Application

 Rippl is a social media application developed using Flutter and managed with the GetX state management tool.
-Please note that the app is currently in development and not ready for production.
-It is available for Android devices.
+It vows to revolutionize your social engagements by offering a smooth and immersive experience.

 [![Downloads](https://img.shields.io/github/downloads/nixrajput/social-media-app-flutter/total?label=Downloads)][releases]
 [![Stars](https://img.shields.io/github/stars/nixrajput/social-media-app-flutter?label=Stars)][repo]